 Floodplains encompass land areas adjacent to streams and waterways that are prone to flooding.
 Floodplains have been recognized for their stormwater storage functions and their inherent risks to life and property, resulting in a variety of restrictions and regulations over new development.
-Floodplains in Sussex County have been extensively identified and mapped by the Federal Emergency Management Agency (FEMA) and are a traditional tool used in determining flood insurance requirements and to determine where floodplain regulations and codes will be applied.
-Flooding can, and will likely, occur outside of the mapped floodplain.
+Floodplains in Sussex County have been extensively identified and mapped by the Federal Emergency Management Agency (FEMA) and are a traditional tool used in determining flood insurance requirements.
 Figure 5.2-3 shows flood zones in Sussex County.
 Flood zones are geographic areas that FEMA has defined according to varying levels of flood risk and are depicted on a Flood Insurance Rate Map (FIRM).
 Each zone reflects the severity or type of flooding in the area.
 Some of the flood zones have depths or base flood elevations available while others do not.
-The Detailed 1% Annual-Flood-Chance was created by FEMA to provide a national standard without regional discrimination, the 1% annual chance (100-year) flood has been adopted as the base flood for floodplain management and flood insurance purposes.
-A 1% annual chance flood (or base flood) has a 1% annual chance of being equaled or exceeded in any given year.
-Flooding can, and will likely, occur outside of the mapped floodplain.
-The Approximate 1% Annual-Flood-Chance is based on various methods and are of various accuracies, typically found in rural areas where there has been little hydraulic modeling completed.